-This procedure may be used to increase or decrease the 'uplift' force required to raise an occupant from a tilted position to a level seat position.
+This procedure may be used to increase or decrease the 'uplift' force required to raise an occupant from a tilt position to a level seat position.
 Adjustment is made to the lower end of the Gas Strut Assembly, positioning the end of the Gas Strut upward or downward of its initial attachment point on the sub frame.

-If the wheelchair occupant feels 'heavy' when attempting to restore the wheelchair to a seat level position, the gas strut attachment should be moved down.
+If the wheelchair occupant feels 'heavy' when attempting to restore the wheelchair to a seat level position, the gas strut attachment should be moved rearward for a Stellar and down for a Stellar GL.
 (See Figure 14.40)

-If the wheelchair occupant feels 'too light' or if the attendant has to use force to push the Seat Assembly in to tilt when activating the tilt mechanism, the gas strut attachment should be moved up.
-(See Figure 10.40)
+If the wheelchair occupant feels 'too light' or if the attendant has to use force to push the Seat Assembly in to tilt when activating the tilt mechanism, the gas strut attachment should be moved forward for a Stellar and up for a Stellar GL.
+(See Figure 14.40)

-- 1. Determine whether you wish to move the gas strut upward or downward (see Figure 10.40).
+- 1. Determine whether you wish to move the gas strut forward or rearward (see Figure 14.40).
 Determine if the desired adjustment is possible (you may have already set the chair at maximum or minimum 'lift'. - 2.
 Carefully remove the nut and bolt from the lower end of the gas strut.
-The upper frame will rotate freely at the pivot with the bolt removed.
-Note that the large spring is held in compression by a separate pin and will not extend when the bolt is removed. - 3.
+Note that the spring is held in compression by a separate pin and will not extend when the bolt is removed. - 3.
 Re-assemble the gas strut ends to the desired hole position on the subframe. - 4.
 Reinstall the locknuts and tighten securely.